Sandusky appears in court over Penn State sex abuse charges

-BELLEFONTE, Pennsylvania (Reuters) - Former Penn State football coach Jerry Sandusky appeared on Thursday in a Pennsylvania court where his attorneys and prosecutors discussed defense efforts to have the high-profile child sex abuse case dismissed.
+BELLEFONTE, Pennsylvania (Reuters) - Disgraced former Penn State football coach Jerry Sandusky appeared on Thursday in a Pennsylvania court where his attorneys and prosecutors discussed the defense’s efforts to have the high-profile child sex abuse case dismissed.

 Sandusky, 68, a former Penn State defensive coordinator, faces 52 counts of child molestation over accusations he abused 10 boys over a 15-year period.
 He has denied the charges and is under house arrest.